 Death Tax For Wireline Broadband Services in India

-I was a little shocked to read yesterday about DoT is planning on introducing 8% license fee [by Ajay Shah] on broadband services in India even if you are not using the spectrum.
+I was a little shocked to read yesterday about DoT is planning on introducing 8% license fee on broadband services in India even if they are not using the spectrum.
 Important points from the article are,

-- The department of telecom (DoT) is evaluating an 8% licence fee on broadband services, even on those that do not involve the use of spectrum
+- The department of telecom (DoT) is evaluating an 8% license fee on broadband services, even on those that do not involve the use of spectrum

 - In the competition between broadband services that use spectrum and those that do not, it is sensible to have a spectrum fee only for users of spectrum